UST-QuAntiL/tosca-definitions-quantil/nodetypes/https%3A%2F%2Fust-quantil.github.io%2Fnodetypes/PlanQK-ServiceInstanceInfo_w1-wip1/README.md

 ## Properties

-- `ServiceID`: don't set a values for this property.
+- `ServiceID`: do not set a value for this property.
 It will be automatically set when the service is deployed.

 ## Usage